 Veterans appointed fiduciaries often suffer from any number of complex medical conditions, including head injuries and memory issues.
 When these conditions occur, the government appoints someone to help manage their government benefits.

 To be diagnosed as mentally incompetent, you must “lack the mental capacity to contract or to manage your own affairs, including disbursements of funds without limitations.”
 If this happens, the VA can take your gun, and it’s the veteran’s obligation to then prove they have the capacity to get it back.

 What’s important to know is incompetency and PTSD aren't the same things.
 You can be diagnosed with PTSD, receive VA benefits, and still own your firearm.

 Our Experienced VA Disability Lawyers Help Veterans Nationwide Get The Disability Benefits They Deserve

 At Cuddigan Law, we understand that PTSD is a debilitating mental condition that can severely and negatively impact a veteran’s life, but we also know the law about gun possession if you're diagnosed with this mental condition.
 Our attorneys have supported veterans for years, and we’ll carefully examine your case and advise you on your rights.

 If you’d like a free evaluation of your disability case, call Cuddigan Law.
-Our attorneys will answer your questions and ensure that you have accurate information about your gun rights and your mental health diagnosis.
-Call us today, and you’ll speak to an intake specialist for free.
+Our VA Disability Lawyers will answer your questions and ensure that you have accurate information about your gun rights and your mental health diagnosis.
+Contact us today, and you’ll speak to an intake specialist for free.